-The internship program in clinical psychology, accredited by the American Psychological Association*, has been offered by the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's since 1963.
+The Internship Program in Clinical Psychology has been offered by the Pritzker Department of Psychiatry and Behavioral Health at Ann & Robert H. Lurie Children’s Hospital of Chicago and continuously accredited by the American Psychological Association since 1963.